 ADDH’s deep-rooted knowledge of the local market, support and navigation in a new market for Wizz is invaluable and will boost the successful development of this low-cost airline.”

-Currently Wizz Air’s only UAE flights are to Dubai World Central Airport, as the airline flies year-round to Bucharest and Budapest, and seasonally to Cluj, Katowice, and Sofia.
-It will be interesting to see whether those routes transfer to Abu Dhabi, or if this growth is all incremental.
+Prior to this new startup, Wizz Air’s only UAE flights were to Dubai World Central Airport, as the airline flew year-round to Bucharest and Budapest, and seasonally to Cluj, Katowice, and Sofia.

 Etihad has lost billions of dollars